e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### D.5 Build pipeline

-**activation** — a re-run of Stratum C at a given scalar type `T`: cells re-typed by the leaf walk, buffers re-laid-out, workspace allocators re-invoked, probe chain re-run.
+**activation** — a re-run of Stratum C at a given scalar type `T`: cells re-typed (producer-fed ones by evaluating the producer's output declaration at `T`, root slots and the state type by the leaf walk), buffers re-laid-out, workspace allocators re-invoked, probe chain re-run.
 Structure and schedule are `T`-independent;
 non-nominal activations are lazy, with an opt-in exhaustive set for CI ([§12.4](#124-activations-executable-sets-laziness-caching)).

 **always-on conformance check** — the probe's comparison left permanently in